Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/02-create-agent.md

-# 🐕 Section 2: Create an Agent
+# 🐕 Module 2: Create an Agent

-## 🎯 Goal

-Build your Pet Planner agent that uses your selected model to respond to user prompts.

-## 💡 Context

 Agents connect your model with logic and personality.
 They define how your AI interacts with users — giving it purpose, style, and reasoning.
 In this step, you’ll define the Pet Planner’s behavior: how it chats, fetches pet-friendly data, and offers playful suggestions to make every pet outing purr-fect!